 Notification of Acceptance/Award of Contract

-QP shall notify the successful Tenderer in writing of QP’s acceptance of its Tender, subject to the following conditions:
+QP shall notify the successful Tenderer in writing of QP’s acceptance of its Tender and conditional award of contract.

 Contract Award details